-Enrollee Services: A department in our plan responsible for answering your questions about membership, benefits, grievances, and appeals.
-Refer to Chapter 2 of your Enrollee Handbook for more information about Enrollee Services.
+Enrollee Services: A department within our Plan responsible for answering your questions about your membership, benefits, grievances, and appeals.

 Exception: Permission to get coverage for a drug not normally covered or to use the drug without certain rules and limitations.
-You may also request an exception if our plan requires you to try another drug before receiving the drug you are requesting, or our plan limits the quantity or dosage of the drug you are requesting (a formulary exception).